gin0115/pinkcrab_function_constructors/README.md

 // 5
 ```

+### Number Functions

+Much of the number functions found in this library act as wrappers for common standard (PHP) library functions, but curried to allow them to be easier composed with.

 > See more of the Strings functions [on the wiki](../../../../pinkcrab_function_constructors/wiki/Strings)

 > For more details, please read the [wiki](https://github.com/gin0115/pinkcrab_function_constructors/wiki)